VUMPS/REDUCTION/README.md

 ### Running the reduction code

-Lastly, to run the reduction code use the `vumps_reduce_all` command.
+Use the `vumps_reduce_all` command to run the reduction code.
 This will extract and wavelength calibrate all the data for the given night, which is specified by passing the date in yymmdd format to `vumps_reduce_all`.
 For example, to reduce all the data for all 3 resolution modes for data taken on May 24, 2015, use the following command:

     vumps_reduce_all, date='150524'